-- (A) Domestic violence, - (B) Dating violence, or - (C) Stalking. - (2) Crimes must be recorded by calendar year. (i) An institution must report and disclose a crime statistic for the calendar year in which the crime was reported to local police agencies or to a campus security authority. - (ii) When recording incidents of stalking by calendar year, an institution must follow the requirements in paragraph (c)(5) of this section. - each hate crime recorded under paragraph (c)(1)(ii) of this section, an institution must identify the category of bias that motivated the crime.
+- (2) All reported crimes must be recorded. (i) An institution must include in its crime statistics all crimes reported to a campus security authority. - (ii) An institution may not withhold, or subsequently remove, a reported crime from its crime statistics based on a decision by a court, coroner, jury, prosecutor, or other similar noncampus official. - (iii) In the case of a reported sex offense, an institution must include the reported crime in its statistics without regard to the issue of consent. - (3(2) Crimes must be recorded by calendar year. (i) An institution must report and disclose a crime statistic for the calendar year in which the crime was reported to local police agencies or to a campus security authority. - (ii) When recording incidentscrimes of stalking by calendar year, an institution must follow the requirements in paragraph $(c)(\frac{5}{6})$ of this section. - (34) Hate crimes must be recorded by category of bias.

+For each hate crime recorded under paragraph (c)(1)(iii) of this section, an institution must identify the category of bias that motivated the crime.
 For the purposes of this paragraph, the number categories of bias include the victim's actual or perceived-